-With 269 billion emails being sent a day, you can make a good living by specializing as an email writer.
-Or you can expand your writing business by offering emails as one of your services.
+With 269 billion emails being sent a day, you can make a great living by specializing as an email writer.

+You can start a copywriting business, or you can expand your existing business by offering emails as one of your services.